mesosphere/dcos-commons/docs/pages/developer-guide.md

 ## ZooKeeper

 Several DC/OS components, including Mesos and Marathon, require a persistent metadata store.
 ZooKeeper fulfills this role for those components as well as for services written using the SDK.
 As noted previously, any service written using the SDK is a Mesos scheduler.
-In order to accurately communicate with Mesos, every scheduler must keep a record of the the state of its tasks.
+In order to accurately communicate with Mesos, every scheduler must keep a record of the state of its tasks.
 ZooKeeper provides persistent storage for this information.

 Although all SDK services written today store metadata in ZooKeeper, this is an implementation detail.
 The [ConfigStore](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/config/ConfigStore.java) and [StateStore](https://github.com/mesosphere/dcos-commons/blob/master/sdk/scheduler/src/main/java/com/mesosphere/sdk/state/StateStore.java) interfaces are generic and unopinionated about the backing persistent metadata store.